 Next, we see how the button can be made without the kit.
 Note that here I have shown a button without the shank for covering.
 These can be hot-glued on to bags, shoes or other accessories.
 For dresses, you may cover a button with a shank which can be hand-sewn on to the dress.

 Cut the fabric circle just like we did earlier but this time the circle is just 0.25-inch wider all around.

 Take a needle and thread and sew a running stitch along the circular edge of the fabric, leaving about 1/8-inch from the edge as shown above.
 Make sure to keep your stitches small and uniform to get a neat button with little wrinkles.

 Now place the button at the center of the fabric and gently pull the two ends of the thread.
-The fabric would gather up and form a cup shape structure.
+The fabric would gather up and form a cup shaped structure.

 Keep pulling till the fabric closes with the button inside.